Understanding and Improving Knowledge Distillation: Isolating Effects by Partial Knowledge Distillation Methods

-\textbf{Compounded Effects.} To enjoy the benefits from multiple effects and approximate the functionality of $\KD$, we could combine the two partial-KD methods introduced above.
-We explore simple linear combination of synthetic teacher's distribution -- $(1-\alpha) \vrho^{\text{pt}} + \alpha \vrho^{\text{sim}}$ and name the method $\kdptsim$.
-It is easy to verify that this compounded method performs example re-weighting and injects optimal prior geometry through class relationships.
+\textbf{Compounded effects.} We also explore a combination of the above proposed orthogonal partial $\KD$ techniques to validate if the resulting method can approximate vanilla $\KD$.
+We study a simple linear combination of synthetic teacher's probability distribution, that is, $(1-\alpha) \vrho^{\text{pt}} + \alpha \vrho^{\text{sim}}$ and name the method $\kdptsim$.
+It is easy to verify that this compounded method smoothens out the label distribution, rescales gradients, and also injects optimal prior geometry through class relationships.

-In the next section, we evaluate our proposed partial-distillation methods on synthetic and real-world datasets to better understand how much each of these effects could benefit the student.
-Based on our understanding, we propose a novel distillation method that only adopts top-$k$ largest values from the teacher distribution $\vp$.
-In Section~\ref{sec:improv_effective}, we illustrate how this method could reduce noise in $\vp$ (see Figure~\ref{fig:heatmap-k=10-t=10}), and also result in a better quality student model.

-\subsection{Empirical Studies}
+\section{Empirical Studies}